 You need to use cooled butter that is still softened so it can be incorporated into the batter.
 To ensure this doesn’t happen just wrap dough in plastic wrap and store in fridge for 1 hour before rolling into balls and baking.
 This will help the dough from flattening out and spreading more than desired.

 If you do not have the time to chill the dough just make sure the butter is softened but not melted, that will help.
-Even 30 minutes in the fridge is better than nothing at all to prevent this from occurring.
+Even 30 minutes in the fridge is better than nothing at all to prevent spreading and flattening from occurring.
 It is not that they won’t still work but they look prettier if they stay together a bit more and will hold more in the center too.

 Let’s talk about a few more variations of the same base shall we?
 If you wanted to make a few dozen you could omit the lemon in the cookie base and fill with other ingredients.
+Other than curd which we are showing you here?
+I mean anything that is sweet and thick really works, or a combination of a few of them like;

 What can you fill thumbprint cookies with